idodra/Mobile_HRI_Lab_Hub_Haohua/Lab2/hl766_Readme.md

 \*\***Include photos of your custumed robot here.**\*\*

-\*\***What concerns or opportunitities are influencing the way you've designed the robot to look?**\*\*
+\*\***What concerns or opportunitities are influencing the way you've designed the robot to look?**\*\* Our robot is a pet companion, so the number one goal for us was to make it fun to play with.
+In order to induce pets’ curiosity and to make them comfortable with the robot’s presence, we decided to make the robot animal-like, in particular, a snail.
+We cut out a cardboard plane and folded it to create a shell around the robot, with its front plane being the face of the animal.
+We cut out the mouth area for the camera and stuck two round shaped cardboard pieces onto the plane as eyes.
+We also made a pink bow using gauze fabric to make the robot more appealing.

 ## Part D. Wizard the Robot